ncatlab/nlab-content/pages/9/6/2/0/269/content.md

 And please correct me if I'm wrong, but I believe the interval as final coalgebra is a coalgebra for the join-square endofunctor $x \mapsto x \vee x$ acting on the category of bipointed sets (where the two points are distinct).
 The condition that the two points are distinct is non-algebraic, so I can't see a clear connection which would point to something dual in cubical sets in Pratt's sense.
 But maybe there's more going on than meets my eyes.

 [[David Corfield]]: Thanks Todd.
 I think you're right about Pratt's work, see example 5 [here](http://cs.nyu.edu/pipermail/fom/1998-March/001627.html).
 If his usage is at all prevalent, we should disambiguate.
 So, next question, which are Grandis's cubical sets?
 He seems to be able to do some remarkable things with them, e.g., the link to noncommutative spaces in section 3 of [this](http://www.dima.unige.it/~grandis/DAT.Intro.pdf).

+[[Todd Trimble]]: I believe Grandis is talking about cubes as we are here.
+[His paper](http://www.emis.de/journals/TAC/volumes/11/8/11-08.pdf) with Luca Mauri gives a rather thorough introduction to various categories of cubes (including, e.g., cubes with connections).
+The cartesian version doesn't appear in that paper; I am guessing that most (all?) people who consider the category of cubes as Pratt does are in very close contact with Lawvere.
+The only items I found through google on this are one's with Pratt's name attached.
+But just to be on the safe side, I'll write a brief note of disambiguation.
 =--

 # Cubical sets in homotopy theory #